On this page

 - supervision

-- Pay attention to the children’s safety, diverse needs and vulnerabilities in each activity or setting.
+- Pay attention to the children’s safety, diverse needs and vulnerabilities.
 Consider any barriers that might prevent children from raising concerns.

 - Identify and record the service’s child safety risks in a risk register or similar document.